DanielLChang/Shiparoo/README.md

 - Auth0
   - Allows signing up with Facebook or Google accounts, or personal emails
+  - Utilizes localStorage for session handling
+  - Allows users to have Gravatars or images from Facebook and Google accounts for personalization

 - Google Maps API
   - Visualize package shipping routes